CMHAAorg/cmhaa-website/site/content/resources/launch-media-release.md

 organisation_size: Large (250+ employees)
 industry: Charity, Not-for-profit
 modules:
-  - type: want_know_more
-    article_title: Media enquiries
-    article_description: To arrange an interview with one of our spokespeople, or to speak with one of our founding members, please contact Melissa Cullen on 0408 029 546.
-    article_fullname: Melissa Cullen, Managing Partner, opr Agency
-    article_email: melissa.cullen@opragency.com.au
   - type: vimeo_with_quote
     vimeo_quote_id: "467595273"
     vimeo_quote_text: It’s a great victory for us to have some of the biggest